ponchocare/pp-browser/docs/pp-payment.md

 Please, note that if a mandatory field is not provided, the component will refuse to initiate the payment and, instead, it will show the error message `Some attributes are incorrect.
 Please, review them.`.
-If you don't want this message to be visible, please, take a look at the customisation section to hide it (please, bear in mind that hidding the message will not make the component to work if the data is invalid).
+If you don't want this message to be visible, take a look at the customisation section to hide it (please, bear in mind that hiding the message will not make the component to work if the data is invalid).

 ## Customisation